taylergammon/AudiogramLWC/README.md

-# AudiogramLWC
+# AudiogramLWC - Experimenting with ChatGPT and LWCs

-An LWC that displays audiometric data on a chart typically used in hearing aid fittings.
+An Lightning Web Component that displays audiometric data on a chart typically used in hearing aid fittings.
-Experimenting with ChatGPT and LWCs

 Goal:  Create an Audiogram Chart.